dkvz/dkvz-scripts/README.md

 # TODO
 - [x] IP location script: add a lookup in the ASN DB -> Done but that info seems completely worthless.
 - [ ] Check "TODO" inside of scripts.
 - [ ] Some variables are now shared by multiple scripts, including the install one.
-I should probably add some env script somewhere that can be sourced in bashrc or somthing.
+I should probably add some env script somewhere that can be sourced in bashrc or something.